 How do we check that students are making progress?

 The assessment of learning takes place within each classroom, as an integral part of learning, through questioning, discussions and marking of work.
 Every term teachers complete formal assessments which contribute to a termly 'Creating Futures' report which clearly indicates whether or not students are making progress towards targets.
-The SENCO analyses these reports to assess the effectiveness of interventions and to identify students who may need further support or interventions.
+The SENDCO analyses these reports to assess the effectiveness of interventions and to identify students who may need further support or interventions.
 Students with EHC Plans will have regular reviews including an annual review where progress is reported to the Local Authority.

 How accessible is the environment at Colne Valley High School?